balaraman-08/freecharge-frontend-challenge/README.md

 # Freecharge Frontend Challenge

-This website was made as a part of the Freecharge Frontend Challenge.
+This website was made as a part of the Freecharge Frontend Challenge from HackerEarth.

 ## How to view the project